-The Code sits under the REBA Act and clarifies behavioural requirements for real estate agents and sales representatives (including property managers).
+The Code sits under the REBA Act and sets out standards of conduct which real estate agents and sales representatives (including property managers) are required to meet.
 If there were an inconsistency between the REBA Act and the Code, the REBA Act would always prevail over the regulations and code.